Geoff Paine: Television

-In early 2011, he took the role of Malcom Mann in Mal.com.
+In early 2011, Paine took the role of Malcom Mann in Mal.com.
 The show was created for a young audience and Malcom is a television host who is also secretly a robot.
 The show debuted via ABC3 on 28 October 2011.
 In 2013, he secured a presenting role on Spontaneous Saturday which featured theatresport-type games.
 The two episode pilot was produced for the SBS network.

 In 2017, Paine reprised his role of Clive in Neighbours, twenty-eight years after he had last been on the show.
 Paine's return came after he made an enquiry to the Neighbours production team via his agent.
-He had been asked to return previously but could not because of family and other work commitments.
+He had been asked to return previously, but was unable to because of family and other work commitments.
 Paine remained with Neighbours on a recurring basis, filming episodic blocks while also working in a university.
 The role saw him working with Colette Mann, with who he had previously co-starred in theatre work.
 Paine also secured a guest role in an episode of Nine Network's Bad Mothers.